 T-System was approached for comment but has yet to respond.

 With Messrs.
 Flynn and White at the helm the company’s ambitions were sky high.
 It aimed to create the one data storage system “to Rule Them All,” according to one board member.

 “When we passed the baton in 2013, we had the impression that it was handed to impressive entrepreneurs with first-tier technical and marketing capabilities,” Benny Halevi, one of Tonian’s managers, said in a text message sent to Calcalist on Tuesday.
 “They joined after we had several successes with our prototype.
 After the acquisition the product was redesigned.
-They wasted the potential both the technology and the engineering team we recruited had,” he said.
+They wasted the potential of both the technology, and the engineering team,” he said.